feD0s/multimodal-rag/README.md

 ---

-*Built with LangChain, OpenAI, and modern Python technologies.*
+*Built with Sonnet 3.7 and Gemini 2.5 Pro*